Optimisation of Knee Rehabilitation (KNEE REHAB)

-Our research looks at how we can optimise knee rehabilitation based on biomechanical analysis, and understand functional recovery from a knee injury.
+Our research looks at how we can use biomechanical analyses and technology to optimise knee rehabilitation and understand functional recovery from a knee injury.

 Physiotherapy remains a cornerstone for musculoskeletal condition management.
 However, concerns remain over how to accurately assess movement to evaluate progress, provide patient feedback and determine appropriate treatment options.
 This is largely because assessment is being undertaken using subjective outcome measures or inconsistent tools.